 However, what if this view of language was erroneous?
 What if, in fact, language was not concrete, not homogeneous, and could not be removed, analysed, and taught to everyone, by almost anyone?
 What if, instead, language were highly individual and subjective (Voloshinov, 1929) and very much linked to its context of use (Bakhtin, 1981)? and what were ostensibly the ‘same’ words were in actual fact very differently used and understood in each subject area (Author & Author, 2014, 2016)?
-Moreover, what if those supporting students required a strong knowledge of the subject context to help students with such language?
-If this was indeed the case, then this would also have a number of direct and indirect implications.
-Directly, the support that exists would have to be reassessed in terms of its effectiveness, and indirectly, such support, and thus neoliberal approaches, could be resisted.
+Moreover, what if those staff supporting students required a strong knowledge of the subject context to help students with such language?
+If this was indeed the case, then this would also have a number of implications for the validity of the arguments that neoliberalism draws upon.
+For example, when arguing to lecturers and students that support exists in the form of online glossaries, such arguments could be refuted by noting that this support is based on a view of language that does not represent the reality of what students need to understand, and that instead, students need support through dialogue in the subject context with individuals who are experts in the subject domain.

-In this paper, we argue that language is not concrete and homogeneous, but is instead individual and subjective, and that dialogue in the subject context is fundamental to how it should be taught, and students should be supported.
+In this paper, we argue that language is not concrete and homogeneous, but is instead individual and subjective, and that dialogue in the subject context is fundamental to how it should be taught, and to how students should be supported.
 We take the language theories of Valentin Voloshinov (1929) and Mikhail Bakhtin (1981, 1986) and use them (or plug them in (Deleuze & Guattari, 1988; Jackson & Mazzei, 2013)) to read how a body of data from interviews and focus groups with lecturers reflects the individual subjective nature of language and the importance of dialogue in the subject context to supporting students.
-Based on these results we suggest ways to resist neoliberalism, and to substantiate arguments presented to those making decisions about student support.
+Based on these results we question the validity of the arguments used to facilitate neoliberalism’s persuasive power, and substantiate arguments to resist neoliberalism that can be presented to those responsible for policies regarding student support.
 We stress we are in no way against massification, and would in fact aspire to achieving 100% of the population to attend HE.
-However, we argue that current approaches to help support students need to be recalibrated to ones where responsibility lies more with the university than the students to provide resources and support for dialogue in the subject context in a more social welfare oriented (cf. Keynesianism) approach, and in doing so that the persuasive power of neoliberalism be resisted.
+However, we argue that current approaches to help support students need to be recalibrated to reflect the individual subjective nature of language, and the importance of context specific dialogue in the subject.

 The remainder of our paper is structured as follows.
-First we make a case for how an abstract objectivist view of language underpins the persuasive power of neoliberalism by reviewing literature on neoliberalism (particularly in HE) and considering how some current materials and workshops used by universities to support students align with neoliberalism.
-Secondly we present theory to make the case that language should be viewed as an individual and subjectivist entity and the fundamentally important role of dialogue in the subject context to its meaning and use.
-Then, we describe how we collected our data, where it is from, and how we analysed it here.
-Following this we present and analyse examples of our data and finally, we discuss how these points of support can be used to inform arguments to divest (cf. Moyes, Richards & Woods, 2017) from current approaches to supporting students, and invest in ways to support students that help resist neoliberalism and ultimately better help support students.
+First we make a case for how an abstract objectivist view of language underpins the persuasive power of neoliberalism by reviewing literature on neoliberalism (particularly in HE) and considering how a selection of current materials and workshops used by universities to support students are grounded in this view.
+Secondly we present theory to make the case that language should be viewed instead as an individual and subjectivist entity, and of the fundamentally important role of dialogue in the subject context to the meaning and use of language.
+Then, we describe how we collected our data, where it is from, and how we analysed it.
+Following this we present and analyse examples of our data and finally, we discuss how it can be used to inform arguments to divest (cf. Moyes, Richards & Woods, 2017) from current approaches to supporting students, and invest in ways to support students grounded in approaches that recognise the individual subjective nature of language, and the importance of the need for dialogue with specialists in the subject context.
+In this way, we question the validity of the arguments that are used to facilitate current neoliberal approaches to student support, and thereby resist neoliberalism.

-Neoliberalism in HE and some approaches and resources to support students
+Neoliberalism in HE and approaches and resources to support students